 - Lightly grease an 8x8 baking dish (or equivalent) with extra virgin olive oil or coconut oil.

 - Stir in the oats and seeds/nuts and berries, if using.
+The melted butter should be stirred in with the oats, if using.

 - Pour into the baking sheet.